workshopper/learnyounode/exercises/http_uppercaserer/problem.md

 Documentation for through2-map has been installed along with {appname} on your system and you can read them by pointing your browser here:

   {rootdir:/docs/through2-map.html}

+Documentation for HTTP, which includes status code definitions, has been installed along with {appname} on your system and you can read them by pointing your browser here:

+  {rootdir:/docs/RFC-2616.html}

 ----------------------------------------------------------------------